Canadian Public Health Association

 From community-based positions to academic postings, Canada’s major public health employers advertise their job openings with CPHA.
 Check out our listing of current opportunities from across the country!
 Remember to acknowledge that you saw the posting at cpha.ca.

-CPHA's office is located on the ancestral, unceded territory of the Algonquin Anishinaabeg people.
+CPHA's office is located on the ancestral, unceded territory of the Algonquin Anishinabeg.
 They have been the guardians of this land for millennia and CPHA is grateful for the example their stewardship provides.
 CPHA is committed to working with all First Nations, Inuit and Métis peoples and their governments in realizing meaningful truth and reconciliation.